Date: 4 December 2014. Building a Locker (Part

 Initially I

-measured the jars three deep so I'd be able to make maximum use of
+measured the jars three deep so I would be able to make maximum use of

 the space.
 That becomes problematic because I use both wide mouthed